Court: 5 Ohio officers sued over chase injuries not liable

-COLUMBUS, Ohio (AP) — The Ohio Supreme Court says five law enforcement officers sued by a woman injured during a high-speed chase are immune from legal liability.
+CINCINNATI (AP) — The Ohio Supreme Court ruled Tuesday that five police officers sued by a woman injured during a high-speed chase are immune from legal liability.

-There was disagreement among the justices on immunity standards.
-The majority ruled officers chasing suspects receive the same level of immunity provided by state law to all government employees.
-Justice Judith French wrote officers couldn’t be held liable unless they acted “in a wanton or reckless manner.”
+The majority ruled that officers chasing suspects receive the same level of immunity provided by state law to all government employees.
+Justice Judith French wrote officers couldn’t be held liable unless they acted “in a wanton or reckless manner,” adding that no other public employee faces “the potential danger, violence or unique statutory responsibilities (to apprehend criminals)” that police do.

-Justice Sharon Kennedy agreed with the court’s judgment, but disagreed with some of the ruling.
-Two justices dissented.

-The ruling stemmed from a 2011 lawsuit by a woman hurt when burglary suspect Andrew Barnhart’s vehicle hit hers head-on as he fled from Miami Township and Montgomery County officers.
-Barnhart died in the crash.
+“We expect law enforcement officers to protect the public, but that expectation need not mean that an officer must sit idly by while a suspect flees the scene of a crime, particularly when the suspect’s flight itself endangers the general public further,” she wrote.

 Most Read Stories